 For me, it means that you take responsibility over the professional success and personal growth of your employees.
 It means that you have the resolve to own up to commitments and promises that you have made.
 It means being answerable to the actions and decisions made by you and by those you lead.
 It means having both the vision of a leader, and the resourcefulness to execute on it.

 Being an accountable leader is no easy task.
 But it is essential in order to be a change agent, in order to bring real value to your organization and to those on your team.

-I have the pleasure of working with many different leaders, across many different industries.
-All those leaders that were viewed as being accountable shared four specific skills.
+I have the pleasure of working with many different leaders at all levels, across many different industries.
+All those leaders who were perceived as having leadership accountability shared four specific skills.
 These four skills are:

 Establish Clear Goals and Targets

-Having unclear goals, unclear targets, is a sure-fire way of creating confusion and frustration in your team.
-It’s impossible to be accountable if you don’t know what you need to be accountable for.
-If you want your team to be successful, then you must set clear goals and targets.
+Having unclear goals, unclear targets, is a sure-fire way of creating confusion and frustration among your team.
+It’s impossible to have leadership accountability and develop a culture of accountability if you don’t know what you need to be accountable for.
+If you want your team members to be successful, then you must set clear goals and targets.
 Clear goals are measurable and meaningful, and they paint a clear vision for your team.

 The SMART goal method is not a new one, but that doesn’t mean it’s not valuable.
 Take the time to see that the goals you have given your team are Specific, Measurable, Achievable, Realistic, and Time-Bound.
 If they are not, then it’s time to go back and work on making them transparent.

 Focus on the Future State